-Be waiting outside your allocated room at least ten minutes before the start of your exam.
+Wait outside your allocated room at least 10 minutes before the start of your exam, ready for a prompt start.
 Do not enter the exam room until invited to do so by the invigilator.

-Entering the Examination Room and Starting the Exam
+Entering the Exam Room & Starting the Exam